palavatv/palava-hq/README.md

+**This application is not part of the palava stack anymore.**

+Please see the [palava repository](https://github.com/palavatv/palava) for an overview of currently used components.
+The old README is below.

 # Palava HQ

 This Rails-API app is part of the [palava project](https://palava.tv).
 However, you probably will not need to set this one up, when hosting your own palava, since it only adds the following non-WebRTC features: